 Yahoo!
-Inc., together with its consolidated subsidiaries ("our," "we," or "us"), is a leading global Internet brand and one of the most trafficked Internet destinations worldwide.
-We are focused on powering our communities of users, advertisers, publishers, and developers by creating indispensable experiences built on trust.
+Inc., together with its consolidated subsidiaries ("our," "we," or "us"), is a leading global consumer brand and one of the most trafficked Internet destinations worldwide.
+Yahoo! is where millions of people go every day to see what is happening with the people and things that matter to them most.
+Yahoo! helps marketers reach our audience with its unique and compelling advertiser proposition.

 Together with our owned and operated online properties and services ("Yahoo!
-Properties" or "Owned and Operated sites"), we also provide our advertising offerings and access to Internet users beyond Yahoo! through our distribution network of third-party entities ("Affiliates"), who have integrated our advertising offerings into their Websites, referred to as Affiliate sites, or their other offerings.
+Properties" or "Owned and Operated sites"), we provide our advertising offerings and access to Internet users beyond Yahoo! through our distribution network of third-party entities ("Affiliates"), who have integrated our advertising offerings into their Websites, referred to as Affiliate sites, or their other offerings.
 We generate revenues by providing marketing services to advertisers across a majority of Yahoo!
 Properties and Affiliate sites.
 Additionally, although many of the services we provide to our users are free, we do charge fees for a range of premium services.

-We provide a range of marketing services that make it easier and more effective for advertisers and marketers to reach and connect with users who visit Yahoo!
+We provide a range of marketing services that are designed to make it easier and more effective for advertisers and marketers to reach and connect with users who visit Yahoo!
 Properties and our Affiliate sites.
 We believe that our marketing services enable advertisers to deliver highly relevant marketing messages to their target audiences.

 Our offerings to users on Yahoo!
 Properties currently fall into six categories: Front Doors, Communities, Search, Communications, Audience, and Connected Life.
 The majority of our offerings are available in more than 30 languages.
-We manage and measure our business geographically.
-Our principal geographies are the United States ("U.S.") and International.
+We manage and measure our business geographically, principally the United States ("U.S.") and International.

 As used below, "Page Views" is defined as our internal estimate of the total number of Web pages viewed by users on Owned and Operated sites.
 "Search" is defined as an online search query that may yield Internet search results ranked and sorted based on relevance to the user's search query.
 "Sponsored search results" are a subset of the overall search results and provide links to paying advertisers' Web pages.
-A "click-through" occurs when a user clicks on an advertisers' language.
+A "click-through" occurs when a user clicks on an advertisers' link.

-First Quarter Results
+Second Quarter Results